Kuroneer/awm_kmodules/README.md

 -- When a client loses focus, change to border_normal from its current border color focus_gradient_border_fun("unfocus", {target_color = beautiful.border_normal})
 ```
+This plugin allows callbacks instead of target_color, the callback will be
+called with the client as argument.

 # AWM KBorderless